Where Should I Go?

 - Are you willing/able to take out loans or use personal funds in order to pay for study abroad?

 - Does your GPA qualify you for the program?
-Minimum GPA requirements vary from 2.5 - 3.0 depending on the program.
+Minimum GPA requirements for GO Long programs vary from 2.5 - 3.0 depending on the program.
+GO Short programs are open to all SU students in good academic standing (above 2.0).
+GO Your Own Way varies.

 - Do you have the language skills required for the program?